A hybrid course introducing the principles of quality improvement, including major improvement science theories and how to approach data analysis.

 This one-day course is aimed at health professionals and managers interested in learning more about quality improvement (QI).
 It consists of several lectures and small group exercises with the course instructors.
 This includes practising plan-do-study-act cycles, application of theory of constraints to a patient pathway, and the opportunity to discuss project planning, including process mapping.
 Lectures introduce the principles of the model for improvement, Lean, Six Sigma and Experience Based Co-Design, as well as giving a national context for QI in England.
 The course is delivered by experienced clinicians and researchers with interests in QI, healthcare service design and management.

-This course is directly linked to content from a pre-existing MSc course.
+This course is directly linked to content from the pre-existing MSc course – Respiratory Medicine.

 Tutors have a range of backgrounds, to promote interdisciplinary working, including staff from the College of Medical and Dental Sciences as well as College of Social Sciences: